- Winn earned eight England caps

 Chris played eight times for England between 1952 and 1954, scoring three tries and sharing the 1954 Championship.
 He also played for Rosslyn Park.

-Multi-talented, Chris was also an international cricketer - plying his trade for Sussex and Oxford University and featuring in 59 first-class matches for England.
+Multi-talented, Chris also played cricket for Sussex and Oxford University, featuring in 59 first-class matches in England.

 "It was with great sadness that we at the Rugby Football Union learned of the death of England wing Chris Winn," said RFU President, John Spencer.